 Add potato, onion, garlic, pumpkin, mushroom, red chili and dried anchovies into the earthenware pot.
 I’m using a medium-sized pot.
 Will need to buy a bigger pot.
 It’s just not enough for my whole family.
 Hehe

 Add enough water to cover.
-Then boil for 10-15 minutes.
+Then cook until it boils.

 Add 2 1/2 tablespoon of doenjang, stir the stew and cook for another 15-20 minutes.

-Use a strainer to easily breakdown the doenjang paste.
+Tsk, I use a small strainer to easily breakdown the doenjang paste.

-Lastly add tofu and cook for another 5 minutes.
-Add spring onion and garnish with some chili on top.
+Lastly add tofu and cook for 5 minutes.
+Add spring onion and garnish with some chopped chili.
 Serve hot with rice.

 Sweet, savory and spicy too!